DEAP/deap/doc/overview.rst

 The first thing to do is to think of the appropriate type for your problem.
 Then, instead of looking in the list of available types, DEAP enables you to build your own.
-This is done with the :mod:`~neap.creator` module.
+This is done with the :mod:`~deap.creator` module.
 Creating an appropriate type might seem overwhelming but the creator makes it very easy.
 In fact, this is usually done in a single line.
 For example, the following creates a :class:`FitnessMin` class for a minimization problem and an :class:`Individual` class that is derived